To better understand ANSI/ISEA 105 versus EN 388 for cut-resistant glove standards, look no further.

 Two main tests for cut resistance

 Involving the coupe method, the EN 388 testing process takes place when material is placed beneath a rotating blade with a fixed weight.
 The challenge with this test is that the blade will dull if it’s on highly cut-resistant material, which can lead to inaccurate results.
 Therefore, the coupe method is mainly used for lower cut-resistant materials.
-Alternatively, the ISO 13997 testing method uses a similar TDM approach as mentioned earlier, attaining more accurate results for higher cut-resistant materials.
+Alternatively, the ISO (International Standardization Organization) 13997 testing method uses a similar TDM approach as mentioned earlier, attaining more accurate results for higher cut-resistant materials.

 ANSI/ISEA 105 versus EN 388: Find the right cut-resistant glove